mlatcl/mlatcl.github.io/_projects/interfaces.md

 Research themes include multi-agent observability, systems engineering for large language models, cooperative intelligence, and methods to approximate understanding of composed system behaviour.

+Interfaces is the engineered-systems pillar of the InfoTop agenda.
+Mathematical foundations are developed in [Information Topography](/projects/information-topography.html); comparative field studies of institutions adopting AI are developed in [AI Adoption](/projects/ai-adoption.html).

 ## Validation and partnerships

 The programme works with the [aICU research initiative](https://ki.se/en/research/research-areas-centres-and-networks/research-groups/anaesthesia-and-intensive-care-rebecka-rubenson-wahlinanna-schandls-research-group/the-aicu-project-developing-next-generation-decision-support-tools-for-intensive-care) at Karolinska Institutet and Södersjukhuset, in partnership with ML@CL, to develop and evaluate AI-based decision support for intensive care.